 Annette Kar Baxter Memorial Fund Prize (1984)

-For juniors who have distinguished themselves in the study of some aspect of women’s experience.
+Awarded to a member of the Junior Class in any field who has distinguished herself (on a paper or project) in the study of some aspect of women's experience.

 Frank Gilbert Bryson Prize (1931)